“#OscarsSoWhite they asked to touch my hair” (

 Through the network society, #OscarsSoWhite rebels against the institutionalization of power structures to create popularity and attention for the movement.
 One such institution of power employs “whiteness as the invisible standard” as stated by Vinay Harpalani in “Ambiguity, Ambivalence, and Awakening.”
 By this, Harpalani acknowledges the institutionalization of white culture, practices, and ideals as the norm within American society.
 These long-standing norms of whiteness are so deep-rooted that everything else is compared against this white standard.

 Despite the image of America as “the melting pot,” what seems to be “normal” in American culture is predominantly what is normal within white culture.
 One main criticism of the Oscars has arisen from the idea of the white standard.
-The Academy is 94% Caucasian and 77% male, which is reflective of the demographics of “film studio heads who are 94% white and 100% male” (Ryan).
+The Academy is 94% Caucasian and 77% male, which reflects the demographics of “film studio heads who are 94% white and 100% male” (Ryan).

 It is because of this apparent white institutionalization in Hollywood and The Academy, thereby filtering into the Oscars, that there is a structure to both utilize and push back against.
 Although she did not initially know the widespread effects her hashtag would bring, in creating #OscarsSoWhite, Reign, a black woman, employs the effects of social media to push back against “whiteness as the invisible standard.”
 The first way that #OscarsSoWhite does this is by pointing out that there is the normalization of whiteness to begin with that systematically excludes diversity.